ItsLahRee/Bootstrap-Portfolio/README.md

 # Portfolio Project

-The Goal of this project is to create a portfolio webpage to showcase my knowledge of responsive web design and to showcase future projects.
+The Goal of this project is to create a portfolio webpage with responsive web design and links to other work.

 ## Getting Started

-The instructions below will help you get a copy of the source code for my portfolio project.
-It will also help you with any configurations you might need to run this code on your machine.
+\

 ### Prerequisites